department-of-veterans-affairs/vets-website/_disability/4-get-filing-ways.md

 ---
 layout: page-disability
-permalink: disability-benefits/filing/help/index.html
+permalink: disability-benefits/get/filing/ways/index.html
-title: How do I get help determining whether I should file and with filing?
+title: What are the different ways I can file a claim

 ---